adriano-grimolizzi/parking-app-rest/README.md

 ## Testing
 You can find in the root directory a Postman collection with all the necessary requests.

+## Update 9 May:
+You can now access the Swagger on http://localhost:8080/swagger-ui.html.

 ## Also see
 https://github.com/adriano-grimolizzi/parking-app for a non REST API.